PeoplePlus Group Limited

 - other parties, as is necessary for the purpose of, or in connection with, any legal proceedings (including prospective legal proceedings).

 To evaluate our services, we may also contact you to invite you to take part in the evaluation of our services.
-The information collected will be used for research, evaluation and statistical purposes only.
+The feedback you give will help shape future employability and other services we offer.
+The information collected will be used for research, evaluation, and statistical purposes only.
 You do not have to take part in evaluation activities if you do not want to.

 We will not share your contact information for any marketing purposes.

-You are reminded that it is your responsibility to ensure the security of your own data (including printed material) at all times.
+You are reminded that it is your responsibility to ensure the security of your own data (always including printed material such as CVs), including when on PeoplePlus or supply chain partner premises.

 PeoplePlus cannot accept responsibility for the loss or theft of your personal data if caused by your own negligence.

 - We seek to ensure that personal data processed is accurate and up to date.
-You have the right to request to rectify, block, erase or destroy inaccurate information.
-To exercise this right you can write to PeoplePlus setting out the information and the reasons you wish it to be changed etc. We will consider the request and respond within 21 days to confirm whether the request is accepted.
+You have the right to request to rectify, block, erase, delete or destroy inaccurate information.
+To exercise this right, you can write to PeoplePlus setting out the information and the reasons you wish it to be changed etc. We will consider the request and respond within 21 days to confirm whether the request is accepted.
 In cases where the inaccurate data is the result of processing by PeoplePlus we will respond to you directly without reference to the public bodies who are our “Data Controllers”.
-However in some cases the inaccurate data may relate to information we have received about you from the various public bodies we process data for.
-In these cases we will need to confirm details with the public body but we will work with them to provide you with an appropriate resolution on a timely basis.
+However, in some cases the inaccurate data may relate to information we have received about you from the various public bodies we process data for.
+In these cases, we will need to confirm details with the public body, but we will work with them to provide you with an appropriate resolution on a timely basis.

 Processing as Data Controller

-Postal Address: Data Protection Officer, Edmund House, 6th Floor, 12-22 Newhall Street, Birmingham, B3 3AS.
+Postal Address: Data Protection Officer, Edmund House, 12-22 Newhall Street, Birmingham, B3 3AS.

 If you feel we have been unable, or unwilling, to resolve your information rights concern, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO).
 The ICO are the supervisory authority responsible for data protection in the UK.